When did digital tachographs come in?

 Where does Thales fit in?

-We believe one of our mission is to collaborate with our clients to report and share best practices from around the world.
-We have a good understanding of Tachograph Cards project complexity and keep a close collaboration with all the different stakeholders.
+We believe one of our mission is to collaborate with our clients to report and share best practices worldwide.
+We understand the Tachograph Cards project complexity and close collaboration with all the different stakeholders.

 We've also been contributing to the eCall, the EU emergency-call system.
 We are one of the leading providers of M2M modules fitted in all new types of vehicles sold in the EU as of April 2018.